gnss-sdr/geniuss-place/_posts/2017-06-23-testing-software-receiver.md

 $ make
 ```

 this process will end up generating some executables at the `gnss-sdr/install` folder.
 Among them, a test program called `run_tests`.
-This executable gathers most of the GNSS-SDR available unit tests.
+This executable gathers all the available GNSS-SDR's unit tests.
 It can be run by doing:

 ```
 $ cd ../install